JoleneGlenn/Data-Analytics-Projects-Practicum/02_eda_vehicle_pricing/README.md

 1. The project shows the steps I took to answer the provided requirements and questions, it acts as a report but also a way to see my organization and thought processes to a business analytics problem with the tools I have learned at the time of the project.
 2. Special notes: This is one my very first coding projects, it contains details on the project and the work I performed, however it does not have a table of contents and I was still learning the syntax of Markdown, so finding the desired information in the formatting may be difficult.
 3. There may be work from multiple versions based on reviewers requests/comments.
 I left all work for reference but the work done for each version may not be clear.
+4. **There may or may not be formatting issues with the notebook file (.ipynb).
+This is an artifact of Jupyter Notebooks having difficulty exporting custom HTML files.
+If there is please see the HTML file for a visual of the project.**

 ### Instructions for completing the project (high level - see PDF for more details)
 1. Open the data file and study the general information